 - Sports-related injuries have declined by 10% nationwide

 - Skateboarding is the only sport where injuries have increased

 More people are injured in team sports like football and basketball than in individual sports like tennis.
 Basketball, football and soccer have the most injuries overall, but the number of injuries varies with each age group.
 Football is the most dangerous sport for children ages 5-14, while basketball has the highest number of injuries among people ages 15-24.

 Sports-related injuries have declined over the last several years.
 Football, baseball, basketball and soccer injuries have each decreased by nearly 20% since 2017.
 Skateboarding is the only sport where we found an increase in the number of injuries.
 There has been a 51% increase in skateboarding-related injuries since 2017.

 |Track and field||28,048||11,287||12,274||-22%|

 |Water skiing, surfing||18,143||2,186||5,932||-11%|

-Most dangerous sports with the highest rate of injury
+Sports with the highest rates of injury

 Will health insurance cover sports injuries?